Jkachoura/Programmeren7/README.md

 ## Requirements

-To run the codes you need GHC compiler which can be downloaded [here](https://www.haskell.org/downloads/) if needed.
+To run the codes you need a GHC compiler which can be downloaded [here](https://www.haskell.org/downloads/) if needed.